Start

 About the project

-The City of Courtenay is starting work on Phase 1 of the Lake Trail Multi-Use Path.
+The City of Courtenay has completed Phase 1 of the Lake Trail Multi-Use Path.
 This project will make it safer and easier for people to walk, bike or roll along Lake Trail Road between Arden Elementary and Lake Trail Community School.

 Phase 1 includes: